Currently 2 visitors are viewing this site.

 Schuricht, S., Hohl, M. and Struppek, M. (2006) ‘Freequent Traveller: Interaction versus Contemplation’ Static (4), pp. 1-5.
 ISSN 1754-5374

-In May 2006 I presented the results of my Main Study doctoral study at “Reframing Consciousness 8” conference taking place in Plymouth, UK.
+In May 2006 I presented the results of the Main Study doctoral research at “Reframing Consciousness 8” conference taking place in Plymouth, UK.
 ISBN 1-84102-158-X

 In April 2005 I presented a paper on my PhD pilot study at the Leonardo/OLATS conference “Planetary Consciousness and the Arts” in Yverdon, Switzerland.